 3. Always go out the same door to the same area for the puppy to eliminate.
 The puppy will begin to associate that door and area with elimination and learn to go to that door when he/she wants out.

 4. As soon as the puppy begins to sniff around, squat, look puzzled, walk in circles or cry; immediately take him/her outside to the predetermined “potty place”.

 5. Give a verbal command (such as “go potty”).
-When the dog goes, say “Good (repeat command) and praise the dog lavishly.
+When the dogs goes, say “Good (repeat command) and praise the dog lavishly.
 The dog will begin to associate the command with the act.
-You must be with the puppy in order to praise him.
-Do not let a puppy outside alone while trying to housetrain.
+You must be with the puppy in order to praise him/her.
+Do not let a puppy outside alone while trying to house train.

 6. After the puppy eliminates, play outside for a few minutes.
 Do not take the dog immediately indoors.
 The dog will associate elimination with the end of outdoor time.

 7. Provide a small enclosed area that is easy to clean up when the dog is alone.
 Dogs generally will not eliminate in their crates if they can help doing so.
 Provide a place away from the crate for the puppy to eliminate if you are not there to let him/her out.
 A shallow litter box with dog litter works well for this.
 Paper training is discouraged because the puppy may never learn that all papers are not potty areas.